 You can determine if you have a C wire by doing the following:

-- Turn off power to the thermostat at the breaker.
+- Switch off power to the thermostat at the breaker.

-- Pull off the thermostat and look at the wiring.
+- Take off the thermostat and look at the wiring.

-- If there are five or six multicolored wires, you have what’s required for a smart thermostat.
-You might be wondering what color is the C wire on a thermostat—and the answer to that is often blue.
+- If there are five or six multicolored wires, you have what you need for a smart thermostat.
+You might be thinking what color is the C wire on a thermostat—and the answer to that is often blue.

 Do Nest or ecobee Need a C Wire?

-Depend on Air Service Co. for Your Smart Thermostat Installation Needs
+Trust Air Service Co. for Your Smart Thermostat Installation Needs